The 1999 Party: The tour

 The Berkeley date was in benefit of Timothy Leary who had been imprisoned after being extradited from Afghanistan for his use and promotion of drugs.
 A phone call from his cell was broadcast over the PA interrupting the Man set.
 At the Nashville date "their equipment sustained damage estimated at nearly £1000 when the roof was ripped from the Nashville Hotel" by a tornado; Both the Chicago and Detroit shows were recorded.

 When the band next returned to the USA in September, five dates in after the Hammond, Indiana show the Internal Revenue Service impounded the band's equipment in lieu of an outstanding $8000 tax bill from this tour, prohibiting the band from continuing.
-Once the legal situation was sorted, the tour was re-scheduled for a month later.
+Once the legal situation was sorted, the tour was rescheduled for a month later.

 The set

 The set was revamped from the Space Ritual set, with only three poems and three songs remaining.
 Two Michael Moorcock poems based on his Eternal Champion theme, which would later be used for Warrior on the Edge of Time, are worked into the set and there are five new tracks which would later be recorded for Hall of the Mountain Grill album.

 The Man set also received a retrospective release in June 2001 as The 1999 Party Tour (Voiceprint).